jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/beginners-compilation.md

 {% challenge %}
 title: basic-mod1
+description: |
-description: We found this weird message being passed around on the servers, we think we have a working decryption scheme.<br>Take each number mod 37 and map it to the following character set - 0-25 is the alphabet (uppercase), 26-35 are the decimal digits, and 36 is an underscore.
+  We found this weird message being passed around on the servers, we think we have a working decryption scheme.
+  Take each number mod 37 and map it to the following character set - 0-25 is the alphabet (uppercase), 26-35 are the decimal digits, and 36 is an underscore.
 Wrap your decrypted message in the picoCTF flag format (i.e. `picoCTF{decrypted_message}`)
+hints:
-hints: 1\.
-Do you know what `mod 37` means?<br>2\. `mod` 37 means modulo 37.
+  - Do you know what `mod 37` means?
+  - mod 37 means modulo 37.
 It gives the remainder of a number after being divided by 37.
 authors: Will Hong
 genre: crypto, prog
 solvers: enscribe